 1800 E 6th St, suerteatx.com

 Drive-thru Mexican taqueria—order the El Equinox (iced horchata with a shot of espresso) with tacos.

 2316 S 1st St, eltacorrido.com

-Mexican Pacific seafood done Baja California style.
+Mexican Pacific seafood done Baja California style with fresh fruit pico.
 The tempura-fried fish and shrimp is so good – pick from tacos, burrito, or a bowl.